makichiis/STM32WL55xx-Guide/Nucleo-64 WL55JC1/README.md

 ![Alt text](images/image-1.png)

 From there, you can choose which platform you want to build for.
-If your chip uses the CM4 chipset, selecy `STMicroelectronics > STM32WL Series > STM32WL55 > STM32WL55JCIx > STM32WL55JCx:CM4`:
+If your chip uses the CM4 chipset, select `STMicroelectronics > STM32WL Series > STM32WL55 > STM32WL55JCIx > STM32WL55JCx:CM4`:

 ![Alt text](images/image-2.png)